syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Tables.md

 ---
 # Working with PowerPoint Tables

-A table in Presentation document is used to arrange document content in rows and columns. `ITable` instance represents a table in Presentation document.
+A table in PowerPoint presentation is used to arrange document content in rows and columns. `ITable` instance represents a table in PowerPoint presentation.
 A table must contain at least one row.

-N> Adding more than 75 rows/columns not supported in the Presentation document using Microsoft PowerPoint application.
+N> Adding more than 75 rows/columns not supported in the PowerPoint presentation using Microsoft PowerPoint application.
 It shows alert when you attempt to insert a table with more than 75 rows/columns, which is one of the behaviors of Microsoft PowerPoint and Essential Presentation does the same.

 ## Create a table by adding rows